Table of Contents Show

 - Full Brownstone Renovation: $200-$300 PSF

 - Wet Spaces: Baths start at $400 PSF, and Kitchens start at $300 PSF

 - Reline a Chimney: $2,500-$5,000

-- Refinish floors: $1.50-$3 PSF, depending on the size of the job and other factors such as seal/stain
+- Refinish floors: $1.50-$3 PSF, depending on the job size and other factors such as seal/stain.

 - Skim coating plaster walls: $3 PSF

 - Stripping woodwork $25 per hour

 - Finish carpentry: $40 and up per hour

 - Painting: $1-$3 PSF: varies by the job size, prep, number of coats, trim, etc.

 - Bathroom Renovation: $7,000 to $30,000 to $100,000 and up, varying with the size of the bathroom, cost of materials, and whether you’re moving plumbing or rebuilding floor support